-The written, annual evaluation will be maintained as part of the faculty members' academic personnel files in the Office of the Provost for the duration of the faculty members' employment, as well as seven years thereafter.
+The written, annual evaluation letter that summarizes the findings will be maintained as part of the faculty members' academic personnel files in the Office of the Provost for the duration of the faculty members' employment, as well as seven years thereafter.
 Copies of evaluation materials and recommendations are to be maintained in the College Dean's office for the duration of employment plus seven years.

+Section 4.
 COLLEGE PERSONNEL COMMITTEE